 According to the discussions, county governments must prioritise investments in voluntary and high-quality family planning.
 Specifically, they should:

-On next steps, Hon.
+On the next steps, Hon.
 Nyamai pointed, “I urge NCPD and partners to disseminate the model to all counties.
 It is my hope that the partners involved in this [initiative] will engage the counties so as to build their capacity, to enable their data to the model, and interpret the results.
 This will enhance advocacy efforts and decisions at the county level, given that the model demonstrates the near term benefits of investing in family planning.”

 “As a health committee in the National Assembly, we endeavor to work together with the counties and all stakeholders including the team that sits here today, in the health sector, in a bid to achieve quality healthcare for all Kenyans as it is provided for in the constitution.
-We therefore welcome your support to make this a reality, and not a dream for the Kenyan people, and more so the women and children of this country”, she concluded.
+We, therefore, welcome your support to make this a reality, and not a dream for the Kenyan people, and more so the women and children of this country”, she concluded.

 This article is based on findings derived from the Policy Brief ‘Family planning in Kenya: Saving lives, saving money’ by NCPD and HPP (2015).